Kim Kardashian Lobbies Donald Trump To Commute The Execution Of 40-Year-Old Black Father Brandon Bernard

 Bernard is housed at the U.S. Penitentiary in Terre Haute, Indiana, awaiting execution; should his sentence not be commuted, he would become the ninth federal prisoner to be executed following the Trump administration’s decision to end a 17-year hiatus on federal executions earlier in 2020.

 The controversial case has drawn much attention to the fairness of sentencing for young people.
-Bernard, now 40, was 18 years old during the time of his involvement in the robber plot that took place in June of 1999.
-Since the incident took place on a military reservation, it was deemed a federal crime according to Newsweek.
+Bernard, now 40, was 18 years old during the time of his involvement in the robbery plot that took place in June of 1999.
+Since the incident occurred on a military reservation, it was deemed a federal crime according to Newsweek.
 To make matters even worse, Brandon was at the legal age where the death penalty could be issued when he was arrested back then.
 The three other teens involved were ineligible for the federal death penalty because they were underage.

 Terrible, just awful!